damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/README.md

 - **Comments:**

   - *An architectural structure shall specify the component of product such as mechanical component (motor shaft adapters, stepper motor, etc.), electrical component (DC motor, kit, resistor, etc.)*
- -*An architectural structure can represent in format a tree or graph by SysML or UML, etc.*
+ - *An architectural structure can represent in format a tree or graph by SysML or UML, etc.*

   ```